Learn how to fly!

 Aerial yin yoga is a more therapeutic form of aerial yoga.
 We perform gentle yoga postures while the shawl is only 10-15 cm above the floor.
 We will not hang so much up and down, just have our backs in the mat and legs in the shawl in some of the poses.
 In this class we will focus on our breaths, body awareness, relaxation of mind and body.
 No previous yoga experience is necessary for this class.
 AY yin yoga is more suitable for people with high or low blood pressure than the normal aerial yoga class.

 For you who wants to do Aerial Yoga one-on-one with special attention on your personal needs.
 Maybe you are two friends who want to practice yoga together?
 You decide when you want to practice yoga which gives you more flexibility.
-For PT-yoga prices check here.
-To schedule private classes, contact me here.
+You can check the different prices for small groups or one-on-one sessions here.

 If Aerial yoga is not for you, I do offer other yoga classes such as yin yoga, hormone-balancing yoga, and yoga for stress-relief.
 You can also look at my online yoga platform if you prefer to do yoga at home.